 The grades were estimated per block using ordinary kriging.
 In this method, the average grade is calculated using weights that are determined in such a way that the minimum estimation variance is obtained.
 The vein grade of each block was estimated in three passes, with different search restrictions.
 The search ellipse parameters are based on the range of the modelled semivariograms, with the search distances roughly corresponding to one-third, two-thirds, and the full variogram range.
 In the first pass, only blocks with samples from at least four different directions within 20m were estimated.
 Blocks that were not estimated in the first pass but with at least two samples within 40m were estimated in the second pass.
 The last pass estimated the vein grade of blocks not covered by the first two passes with at least two samples within 60m.
-The grades of the HW and FW of each block were then estimated separately from the wall rock samples in the database, with a single pass for each, using ordinary kriging.

-The mineralized and mined out volumes within each block were calculated using the modelled solids of the main vein, hanging wall, foot wall, and mined out volumes.
-The mineralized volumes of each block inside the vein, hanging wall, and foot wall solids were estimated individually using the software.
-These values were then adjusted to account for the voids by subtracting the volume of the mined out solids.
-The total mineralized volume of each block was taken as the sum of the remaining vein, hanging wall, and foot wall volumes.
-The total remaining mineralized volumes were then multiplied by the specific gravity of 2.6 to come up with the tonnage estimate for each block, while the final block grades were estimated as the weighted average of the kriged vein grade, hanging wall grade, and foot wall grade, using the corresponding remaining volumes as weights.
+The mineralized and mined out volumes within each block were calculated using the modelled solids.
+The volume of each block inside the vein solid was calculated using the software and then taken as the mineralized volume.
+This value was then adjusted to account for the voids by subtracting the volume of the mined out solids.
+The remaining mineralized volumes were then multiplied by the specific gravity of 2.6 to come up with the tonnage estimate for each block.